rosieviosie/FirstRepo/README.md

 # FirstRepo
-This is my first GitHub resository!
+This is my first GitHub repository!